What Matters When Repurposing Diffusion Models for General Dense Perception Tasks?: More Quantitative and Qualitive Experiments

+As shown in~\cref{tab:dis}, our proposed model significantly outperforms methods like IS-Net across most evaluation metrics on this challenging dataset.
+Compared with MVANet, which inferences with a resolution of $1024\times1024$, our GenPercept achieves slightly lower performance, but the results remains competitive and can highlight the effectiveness of our approach for DIS.

-\textbf{More Qualitative Evaluation.} As shown in Fig.~\ref{fig:dis_vis_page}, our method yields more refined segmentation results, providing cleaner foreground masks.
-It also produces precise outputs for intricate lines that are challenging for previous approaches to handle.
+\textbf{More Qualitative Evaluation.} As shown in \cref{fig:dis_vis_page}, our method yields refined segmentation results, providing cleaner foreground masks.
+It also can produce precise outputs for intricate lines.

-\textbf{Cross Dataset Evaluation.} To test the generalization ability of our model, we randomly select some images from other datasets\cite{agustsson2017ntire, lin2014microsoft, shao2019objects365} for experiments.
-As shown in Fig.~\ref{fig:dis_cross}, compared to IS-Net and IS-Net-General-Use\cite{qin2022highly}, our approach exhibits finer segmentation quality across diverse images, providing cleaner foreground masks.
+\textbf{Cross Dataset Evaluation.} To test the generalization ability of our model, we randomly select some images from other datasets\citep{agustsson2017ntire, lin2014microsoft, shao2019objects365} and in-the-wild images for experiments.
+As shown in ~\cref{fig:dis_cross}, compared to IS-Net and IS-Net-General-Use\citep{qin2022highly}, our approach exhibits finer segmentation quality across diverse images, providing cleaner foreground masks.
+Compared to MVANet \citep{yu2024multi}, GenPercept exhibits enhanced robustness when applied to in-the-wild images.
+This improvement can be attributed to its large-scale pre-training on the LAION dataset and the extensive parameterization of the diffusion model.
+In contrast, the backbone of MVANet is pre-trained on the ImageNet dataset \citep{deng2009imagenet}, which may limit its performance in more diverse environments.

 It is noteworthy that IS-Net-General-Use is fine-tuned on extra datasets to enhance generalization, which indicates that our method has a stronger generalization ability.

-\textbf{Failure Cases of DIS. } Our method also has some limitations.
-For Instance, it may fail to generate accurate foreground masks when the foreground and background colors are similar.
-As shown in Fig.~\ref{fig:dis_failure_case} (a) and (b), when encountering camouflaged objects, the model cannot produce a complete mask for the camouflaged parts whose colors blend into the background.
-Additionally, the segmentation granularity of the model may not always align with the ground truth, especially when there are multiple feasible segmentation results for foreground objects in the image.
-As shown in Fig.~\ref{fig:dis_failure_case} (c), the model predicts a mask for just the chairs and the flowerpot while the ground truth mask treats the chairs, the flowerpot, and the swing as one integral whole.